-Planning is done in an environment of risk and uncertainty.
-Managements cannot be sure what the external as well as the internal environment will be even next week, much less several years from now: Therefore, management make assumptions or forecasts known as planning premises about the anticipated environment.
+Planning is done in an environment of uncertainty.
+No one can be sure what the external as well as the internal environment will be even next week, much less several years from now: Therefore, people make assumptions or forecasts about the anticipated environment.
 Some of the forecasts become assumptions for other plans.
-For example, the gross national product forecast becomes the assumption for sales forecast, which in turn becomes the basis for production planning and so on.
+For example, the gross national product forecast becomes the assumption for sales planning, which in turn becomes the basis for production planning and so on.

 Strategies and policies are closely related.
-Both give direction, both are the frame works for plans, both are the basis of operational plans, and both affect all areas of managing.
+Both give direction, both are the frame work for plans, both are the basis of operational plans, and both affect all areas of managing.